ch-stark/gitops-rbac-example/README.txt

-Goal of this repo is to show Configuration-Options for RBAC
+Goal of this repo is to show Configuration-Options for RBAC when integration Gitops-Operator using Applicationsets with RHACM.

 a certain user should have all permissions a certain user should have readpermissions on one project a certain user should have admin-permissions on one project a certain user should have admin-permissions on one project

+currently we use all Clusters and don't configure different-clustersets

 # gitops-rbac-example